kubedb/docs/docs/guides/kafka/concepts/connector.md

 ### spec.terminationPolicy

-`spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Connector` CR or which resources KubeDB should keep or delete when you delete `ConnectCluster` CR.
+`spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Connector` CR or which resources KubeDB should keep or delete when you delete `Connector` CR.
 KubeDB provides following four termination policies:

 - Delete
 - DoNotTerminate